 Hello everyone and welcome to my new food blog!
 My name's Christine and I work as a research and development chef while also catering meals to the staff at our company.
 I'm going to be sharing the recipes and menu plans that I prepare at work so you can cook these delicious meals at your home!
-Beneath each recipe you'll find some tips and corrections that I’ve made to the recipe; many times recipes have to be tweaked so to eliminate that step for you, I’ve pinpointed all the changes I’ve made.
-Today I will be showing you how I made my version of the pork tenderloin with Chinese ginger and lemon sauce.
+Beneath each recipe, you'll find some tips to help you recreate the dish in your own kitchen.
+Today I will be showing you how to make delicious Chinese ginger lemon pork skewers.

 **Helpful tips and common mistakes

 Skewers are always a fun way to serve meals, I mean anything served on a stick is bound to be good, right?
-Start by preparing the marinade.
-Let cool before adding the pork or the hot marinade will cook the meat.
+To make these Chinese ginger lemon pork skewers, start by preparing the marinade.
+Combine all of the ingredients for the marinade and simmer just long enough for the sugar to dissolve.
+Remove the sauce from heat and let it cool completely before adding the pork.
+If the marinade is still hot, it will cook the meat.

 While you're waiting for the marinade to cool, prepare the pork.
-Cut into thin slices to allow it to cook quickly.
+I used pork loin but you can also use pork belly, pork tenderloin, or even pork meatballs!
+Cut the meat into thin slices to allow it to cook quickly.